Book a Tour →

 Eumundi Heritage Markets

 90 minutes north of Brisbane, the Eumundi Markets (Wednesday and Saturday) are one of Australia's great open-air market experiences.
-600+ stalls, artisan food, live music, and a genuine community character that's been building since 1979.
+600+ stalls, artisan food, live music, and a genuine community character built over 45+ years.
+Arrive early before the crowds.
+Highly recommend the Saturday market for the full experience.

 West End Saturday Markets

 Brisbane's most community-focused weekly market — organic produce, artisan food, local designers, and vintage clothing in one of the city's most bohemian neighbourhoods.
-The Boundary Street café strip before or after is excellent.
+The Boundary Street and Vulture Street café strips before or after are excellent.

 Free entry · West End · Saturday morning